Alex Rosen: Career

-Rosen founded Predator Poachers at the age of 19 in his hometown of Houston, Texas.
-The operations conducted by the group generally follow the strategy of creating a fake account on a dating app, waiting for an adult to message the account and then quickly disclosing that the account in question belongs to an underage person.
-If the target continues to message the account, the chat is then usually followed by a staged, real-life meeting with the suspect.
-"We drop our age immediately.
-We don't give them any doubts as to how old we are," Rosen stated in an interview with Fox 40.
+Rosen founded Predator Poachers at the age of 19 in his hometown of Houston.
+The operations conducted by the group generally follow the strategy of using a dating app to create a profile under a false identity, waiting for an adult to message the account and then quickly disclosing that the account in question belongs to an underage person.
+If the target continues to message the account, the chat is then usually followed by a real-life meeting with the suspect.
+Rosen stated in an interview with Fox 40: "We drop our age immediately.
+We don't give them any doubts as to how old we are".
 The organization is funded by membership subscriptions and merchandise sales on its website.

-Most of Predator Poachers' operations take place on Grindr, an LGBT online dating application.
+Most of Predator Poachers' operations used to take place on Grindr, an LGBT online dating application.
 Grindr became closely associated with Predator Poachers' brand on its YouTube channel, whose banner featured an illustration of a smartphone displaying a Grindr conversation.
-In an interview with The Verge, Rosen stated that the reason why "we use Grindr as number one is because...
-I didn't have pictures of underage girls on my phone," he told the organization.
+In an interview with The Verge, Rosen stated that the reason why they use Grindr is because he "didn't have pictures of underage girls on my phone", he told the organization.
 "I do have a little brother though, and I did have pictures of him on my phone."
-Rosen told the Insider that, in a 2021 operation, he had used his 16-year-old cousin as a decoy, adding that he agreed that "it was very irresponsible."
+Rosen told Business Insider that, in a 2021 operation, he had used his 16-year-old cousin as a decoy, adding that he agreed that "it was very irresponsible".

-A 2020 article by Cincinnati CityBeat stated that, in many videos, Rosen seemed "to instigate fights, or use excessive profanity and derogatory terms", and that the language he had used on video resulted in his YouTube channel receiving two strikes.
+A 2020 article by Cincinnati CityBeat stated that in many videos Rosen seemed "to instigate fights, or use excessive profanity and derogatory terms", and that the language he had used on video resulted in his YouTube channel receiving two strikes.
 The channel was later banned from the platform due to receiving multiple community guidelines strikes.

-Another channel he created on the platform was deleted in 2021.
+In 2021, the group was responsible for exposing comedian and content creator Bryant Moreland, more commonly known by his online alias EDP445, for allegedly talking to one of their decoys.
+The group was permanently banned from YouTube after the event due to policy violations.
+Another channel Rosen created on the platform was deleted in 2021.

 When asked about the opinion of law enforcement officials who say that such matter should be left to police departments, Rosen said that "every single department is either going to say nothing or discourage it publicly, but we've seen that departments that discourage it publicly will work to prosecute our cases".
 Upon being interviewed by the St. Louis Post-Dispatch about the topic in 2019, some law enforcement officers stated that the phenomenon of predator hunters can create a new form of mob justice and engineer chaotic situations that should be left to professionals.